-Send an Efficient Black Friday or Cyber Monday Email Newsletter
+Examples of Black Friday & Cyber Monday Email Newsletters

 Black Friday and Cyber Monday (BFCM) is one of the biggest events of the year.
 Everybody is looking forward to it.
 While offline retailers and online entrepreneurs see it as an excellent opportunity to maximize revenue and get rid of old stock; customers consider it as a chance to treat themselves with good discounts and long-awaited gifts.